 Try to sleep at least 8 hours; this is the minimum that an adult person needs for a full recovery and complete the nocturnal regenerative functions.
 You will rejuvenate by the next day after a good rest.

 Some people prefer working at night because of the belief that there are fewer distractions late at night.

 This is true, and it may work for a few days, but it is impossible to keep this pace.
 If you don’t sleep enough, you will feel tired ALWAYS.

-In my personal opinion, this is the hardest thing to do, but when you make it a habit, it changes your life.
-What you do during the first hour of the day can determine your attitude the rest of the day.
+In my personal opinion, this is the hardest thing to do to stop wasting your time at work, but when you make it a habit, it changes your life.
+What you do during the first hour of the day can determine your attitude for the rest of the day.
 Here a few steps to start your day with the right foot:

 - Get up early